SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 pg_stats = Z_rank(pg_stats, nine_cat, 'SHAW-Z')

 ```
+The only difference between my SHAW *Z*-ranking and Traditional *Z*-ranking is the way that the percentage categories are scaled.
+Seven of the nine comparable categories would have the same exact standardized values before summing.

 ## Min-Max Scaling

-Similar to standardization, min-max scaling (transforming the range to 0 – 1) preserves the spread, and it also limits the range, so outlier values are reigned in.
+Similar to standardization, Min-Max scaling (transforming the range to 0 – 1) preserves the spread, but it also limits the range, so outlier values are reigned in.
 This means that if a player is an outlier in a category, their maximum value in a category is limited at 1, and all other players are scaled accordingly.
 This makes intuitive sense, because each category is only worth 1 point.
-If a fantasy team over-performs in a category, they don't get more than one point.
+If a fantasy team over-performs in a category, they don't get more than one point, so it may make some sense to limit a players' overall contributions.

 To scale between 0-1, take the difference from the minimum value and divide by the range:

-x - min(X) / (max(X) - min(X))
+x' - min(X) / (max(X) - min(X))

 Because this approach is standard for many machine learning tasks, the conventional method in Python makes use of the ML SciKitLearn library.